Quantum-Ducks/QuBayes/README.md

 and includes functions to create the quantum circuit and to run the circuit on a simulator or a real quantum computer.

+To run our lesser, mallard, or alabio example models, change the input of the graph builder to use the function from network_setup.py corresponding to the model you choose
+To make your own model, edit network_setup.py and network_setup.ipynb where indicated at the bottom (import dependencies currently rely on the .py files in all modules other than circuit_generator.ipynb which uses a module import_ipynb that you will need to download, as a result, any changes to depended-on modules will need to be made to both .py and .ipynb versions of the module)

 ### References
 Low, G. H., Yoder, T. J., & Chuang, I. L. (2014).
 Quantum inference on bayesian networks.
 Physical Review A, 89 , 062315.